At least one statistically significant positive finding

 Meets WWC standards without reservations

-Whole Numbers Word Problems/Problem Solving outcomes—Statistically significant positive effects found
+Whole Numbers Word Problems/Problem Solving outcomes—Statistically significant positive effect found for the domain

 Comparison